 You’ve made the leap into travel hacking and have begun earning miles and points for travel.
 Congratulations!

-You begin to Google search airline and hotel loyalty program expiration dates.
-“Of course, airlines and hotel loyalty programs have their own rules about miles and points and when they expire,” you mutter to yourself in a clench-mouthed whisper.
+You discover that, of course, airlines and hotel loyalty programs have their own rules about miles and points and when they expire!

 Here’s the information to know about airline loyalty programs and their expiration dates.